00000281892/00000281892/README.md

 ## About Me

-I am a **PhD Candidate in Information Technology at NUST-SEECS**, specializing in:
+I am a **Doctoral Researcher in Information Technology at NUST-SEECS**, specializing in:

 - Deep Learning
 - Computational Biology